AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-04.md

 ...
 ```

-And this is the new Main value content:
+And this is the new `Main`'s value content:

 ```fsharp
 [<Website>]